madslaz/Path-to-OSCP/Active-Directory.md

        * `Get-RegistryAlwaysInstallElevated`: checks if the AlwaysInstallElevated registry key is set.
        * `Get-RegistryAutoLogon`: checks for Autologon credentials in the registry.
        * `Get-ModifiableRegistryAutoRun`: checks for any modifiable binaries/scripts (or their configs) in HKLM (HKEY_LOCAL_MACHINE is a primary hive in the Windows Registry containing machine-wide configuration settings for hardware, software, and the OS.
 Essential for system stability) autoruns.
       * Miscellaneous Checks:
         * `Get-ModifiableScheduledTaskFile`: find schtasks with modifiable target files.
         * `Get-UnattendedInstallFile`: finds remaining unattended installation files.
         * `Get-Webconfig`: checks for any encrypted web.config strings.
         * `Get-ApplicationHost`: checks for encrypted application pool and virtual directory passwords.
         * `Get-SiteLitePassword`: retrieves the plaintext passwords for any found in McAfee's SiteList.xml files.
+       * Other Functions:
+         * `Get-ModifiablePath`: tokenizes an input string and returns the files in it that the current user can modify.
+         * `Get-CurrentUserTokenGroupSid`: returns all SIDs that the current user is a part of, whether they're disabled or not.
+         * `Add-ServiceDacl`: adds a DACL field to a service object returned by Get-Service.
+         * `Set-ServiceBinPath`: sets the binary path for a service to a specified value through Win32 API methods.
+         * `Test-ServiceDaclPermission`: tests one or more passed services or service names against a given permission set.
+         * `Write-UserAddMSI`: writes out an MSI installer that prompts for a user to be added.
+         * `Invoke-AllChecks`: runs all current enumeration checks and returns a report.